Nystagmus is a term to describe fast, uncontrollable movements of the eyes that may be:

 You may need to make changes in the home to help with

 Call your health care provider if you have symptoms of nystagmus or think you might have this condition.

 Your health care provider will take a careful history and perform a thorough physical examination, focusing on the nervous system and inner ear.
 The doctor may ask you to wear a pair of goggles that magnify your eyes for part of the examination.

-To check for nystagmus, the health care provider may use the following procedure:
+To check for nystagmus, the provider may use the following procedure:

 If you have nystagmus due to a medical condition, these eye movements will depend on the cause.

 - Electro-oculography: An electrical method of measuring eye movements using tiny electrodes

 - Vestibular testing by recording the movements of the eyes

 There is no treatment for most cases of congenital nystagmus.
 Treatment for acquired nystagmus depends on the cause.
 In some cases, nystagmus cannot be reversed.
 In cases due to medicines or infection, the nystagmus usually goes away after the cause has gotten better.

 Some treatments may help improve the visual function of patients with infantile nystagmus syndrome: